jonnitto/shiki-server/README.md

 # Shiki docker microservice / server

 Standalone [shiki](https://shiki.style) server, listening on port 8090/tcp.
+Usefull if you want to use the awesome code highlighting from [shiki](https://shiki.style), but without to include the javascript in the frontend.
+It adss also support for the language [Neos Fusion](https://www.neos.io).
+(The key for this language is `neosfusion`)

 ## Overview